Sequential Monitoring and Control of a Silicon Photonic Coherent Beam Adder and Analyzer: Conclusions and discussion

 We experimentally demonstrated the electronic control of reconfigurable silicon PICs with a fully on-chip time-multiplexed approach.
 This method supports both the readout of integrated light sensors and the actuation of volatile thermal phase shifters.
 The effectiveness of this technique was demonstrated by accurate and stable configuration of an integrated MZI-based architecture.
 Notably, the control strategy operates, at the same time, on devices that are not sensitive to the input signal phase (such as the 2-stage switch matrix) and on phase-sensitive components (such as the 4$\times$1 binary mesh topology implementing the coherent adder).
 With such control, the photonic chip simultaneously performs communication and sensing functionalities, successfully reconstructing a \SI{25}{\giga\bit\per\second} signal and estimating the phase difference between the input beams.

 The time-multiplexed approach offers a viable solution for scaling the feedback control paradigm to larger photonic chips, without correspondingly increasing the required electrical connections.
 These can represent a significant bottleneck, in terms of area occupation and reliability, when the number of on-chip devices increases above a few tens \cite{fowler_2022_integrated,ribeiro_2020_column}.
+However, multiplexing $N$ devices reduces the maximum control bandwidth that can be achieved by the same factor $N$, as compared to the fully parallel case.
+Therefore, when the chip scale increases significantly, a hybrid solution where several MUXes/DEMUXes are used in parallel, sharing the same digital selection bits, can be a viable option for maintaining sufficient control bandwidth while still reducing the number of electrical I/O lines.

-Using the same PIC for both communication and sensing, instead, allows the extraction of relevant information about the transmitted beams and the optical link without the need for complex post-processing algorithms.
+Using the same PIC for both communication and sensing enables the extraction of relevant information about the transmitted beams and the optical link without complex post-processing algorithms, which typically require significant power consumption.
 Therefore, the design of circuits capable of providing this functionality is expected to become increasingly popular, further extending the range of applications of PICs.
+In the proposed case, the sensing capability of the coherent adder is inherently linked to the maximum control bandwidth that can be achieved, which determines the maximum phase tracking speed.
+This could be increased by choosing a higher dithering frequency, which is the bandwidth-limiting factor in our demonstration.
+While the MUX/DEMUX would support a higher switching rate to accommodate the higher dithering frequency \cite{zanetto_2023_unconventional}, the settling times of the acquisition and actuation chains of our external electronic platform imposed a practical limitation in the presented demonstration.

+The integration of electronic and photonic functionalities on the same die can be achieved using several technologies.
+Considering the requirements of our application, we chose to integrate electronic devices into a commercial silicon photonics platform with a zero-change approach \cite{zanetto_2023_unconventional}.
+Indeed, the required electronic circuits need to operate at a relatively slow speed to maintain closed-loop control of the optical functionality.
+Therefore, the use of advanced electronic-photonic technology nodes, although possible, would result in an increased cost without any real benefit coming from the scaled CMOS devices.
+Our approach only employs the conventional fabrication processing steps of commercial silicon photonic foundries, thus not requiring any post- or custom processing and being suitable for multi-project wafer runs, as in the case of the chip presented in this work.
+The use of a commercial foundry also demonstrates the compatibility of our design with industry-standard platforms.